liquibase/liquibase-hibernate/README.md

 ### Compatiblity

-The Liquibase Hibernate extension requires Liquibase 3.0.6+ and Java 1.6+.
-Use `liquibase-hibernate3.jar` or `liquibase-hibernate4.jar` depending on your Hibernate version.
+The Liquibase Hibernate extension requires Liquibase 4.x and Java 1.8+.
+Use `liquibase-hibernate5.jar` or `liquibase-hibernate6.jar` depending on your Hibernate version.
+Ideally the extension version should be the same one as Liquibase version.

 This extension can be used with any method of running Liquibase (Command line, Gradle, Maven, Ant, and others.)